 - Region Name By default, the regions are named UserRegion1, UserRegion2, and so on when first created.
-You can change the region name by editing the Region name text box in the Properties window. - · Type of Region Inclusive, Exclusive, or Empty, - · Routing Requirements
+You can change the region name by editing the Region name text box in the Properties window. - Type of Region Inclusive, Exclusive, or Empty. - · Routing Requirements

 Constrain routing - Instructs the Place and Route tool to apply routing restrictions, in addition to Placement restrictions, to the user regions.
-For details, refer to Example of Properties Window (Region).